-- That mercaptopurine should not be taken with dairy products (at least 1 hour before or 2 hours after milk or dairy products). - During a serious infection mercaptopurine should be temporarily discontinued until the patient has recovered from the infection. - That vaccination in line with current national advice (e.g., for COVID-19, influenza) is safe and recommended. - Tell anyone who prescribes them a medicine that they are taking mercaptopurine.
+- During a serious infection azathioprine should be temporarily discontinued until the patient has recovered from the infection. - That vaccination in line with current national advice (e.g. for COVID-19, influenza) is safe and recommended. - Tell anyone who prescribes them a medicine that they are taking azathioprine.
 Always ask a pharmacist before purchasing any medicines over the counter, including herbal remedies, and ask if they are safe. - To inform their specialist or primary care prescriber promptly if pregnancy occurs or is planned. - All women aged 25-64 years old should be encouraged to participate in national cervical cancer screening programmes.
 There is no need to attend more frequently than recommended. - Patients have a small increased risk of skin cancers so should be advised to wear high factor sunscreen and to wear a hat and protective clothing when in strong sunshine.
 Sun beds should be avoided.
-Patients should be advised to carry out regular self-examination of the skin and report if there are any new lesions and/or changes to skin. - Patients taking mercaptopurine should be advised to avoid contact with people with chicken pox or shingles and report any such contact urgently to their primary care prescriber.
+Patients should be advised to carry out regular self-examination of the skin and report if there are any new lesions and/or changes to skin. - Patients taking azathioprine should be advised to avoid contact with people with chicken pox or shingles and report any such contact urgently to their primary care prescriber.
 If the patient is exposed, contact the specialist for advice.
-For detailed advice on risk assessment and post exposure prophylaxis following exposure to chicken pox and shingles, see: - the Green Book (Chapter 34) - UKSHA guidance: Guidelines on post exposure prophylaxis (PEP) for varicella/shingles April 2022
+For detailed advice on risk assessment and post exposure prophylaxis following exposure to chicken pox and shingles, see: the Green Book (Chapter 34), UKSHA guidance: Guidelines on post exposure prophylaxis (PEP) for varicella/shingles April 2022